runtimeverification/k/k-distribution/k-tutorial/1_basic/07_side_conditions/README.md

 considered well-defined if multiple rules for evaluating it are capable of evaluating the same arguments to different results.
-However, in future lessons we will discuss other types of rules in K, some of which can be **nondeterministic**.
+However, in future lessons we will discuss other types of rules in K, some of which can be **non-deterministic**.
 What this means is that if more than one rule is capable of matching, then K will explore both possible rules in parallel, and consider each of their respective results when executing your program.
 Don't worry too much about this right now, but just understand that because of the potential